refai1/RN-weather-app/README.md

+To Demo this project.
+Download Expo and visit this [URL](https://exp.host/@refai1/weather-app)

 This is a weather application written in React Native.
 It utilizes the [MetaWeather API](https://www.metaweather.com/) to display realtime weather data for any location.

 Screenshots: